TimoKats/pylan/readme.md

 pip install pylan-lib
 ```

-This code snippet shows the different options available when doing simulations.
+This code snippet shows some functionalities available when doing simulations.

 ```python
 from pylan import Item, Operators, Pattern